kerchner/2024-10-28-wis/index.md

 <h2 id="setup">Setup</h2>

 <p>
 To participate in the workshop, you will need a laptop with an up-to-date web browser.
-In addition, Windows users may need to install additional software (see instructions under Setup).
+In addition, Windows users may need to install additional software (see instructions below).
 </p>
 <p>
   A list of common issues that occur during installation can be found on the Carpentries